It can be tempting to ship a board game via Media Mail because of the reduced shipping cost. But are board games Media Mail?

 It is completely up to you if you want to risk it.
 I wouldn’t.
 Board games are not media.
 They are games.

-- No-one checks the package and it goes through to your customer.
-You save a few bucks.
+- No one checks the package and it goes through to your customer.
+You save a little money.

 - The package is checked, found that it doesn’t qualify and it is sent back to you with charges and possibly a fine.
 You have to pay the extra costs and there is a delay to your customer receiving their board game.

-Does saving the few bucks in option 1 outweigh the impact of option 3?
+Does saving a little cash in option 1 outweigh the impact of option 3?
 Not to me.

 If you want to try shipping a board game via Media Mail then take it to your local Post Office and ask if it qualifies.
 I think they will say no.

 Are RPG books considered Media Mail?